alliekreitman/alliekreitman.github.io/Research.md

 <br>

 # What I'm Currently Doing
 I am officially joining the University of Washington's MD/PhD program!
 I am over the moon about getting to work with the amazing the faculty at UW and get to spend my next 8 or so years in Seattle.
-This month, I'll be starting my orientation for medical school in summer of 2023 then jumping into my first block, Foundations in Medical Research.
+For the next 18 months, I will completed my didactic medical education!
+I am figuring out how to be a medical student, trying to get involved with the program, and already looking into potential research rotations for the upcoming summer.

 <br>